The Role of Diversity and Inclusion in Shaping the Future of Journalism

 Recruitment and Retention

 Achieving diversity starts with recruitment but is sustained through retention.
-News organizations must implement equitable hiring practices, offering internships, scholarships, and mentorship programs targeted at underrepresented groups.
+News organizations must implement equitable hiring practices, offering internships for journalism, scholarships for journalism students, and mentorship program guides for journalists targeted at underrepresented groups.
 However, bringing diverse journalists into the newsroom is only the first step.
 Retaining them requires fostering a culture of inclusion where all voices are heard, respected, and given equal opportunities to thrive.

 Training and Education

 Ongoing training and education are crucial for promoting diversity and inclusion within the journalistic practice.
 Workshops on cultural competency, unconscious bias, and inclusive reporting should be standard.
-By educating all members of a news organization - from reporters to editors to executives - on the importance of diversity, we can collectively work towards dismantling systemic biases that have long plagued the industry.
+Consider resources such as diversity and inclusion training books to equip every member of a news organization---reporters, editors, and executives alike---with the knowledge to dismantle systemic biases that have long plagued the industry.

 Expanding Storytelling Perspectives